omarbelkady/ReactJS/Components/README.md

   - UI Components do not have state of their own
   - We use functions to create these UI Components as opposed to classes

+- Use Functional Components in Your React App and not Class Components
+- Functional Components enables me to use Hooks which means shorter code than Class Components

 ## Root Component aka App.js
 - The Root Components is always at the top of the hierarchy which in our case in App.js and is the container
 - The Root Components go fetch its data from a DB via a lifecycle hook and then stores it in the State